 Holistic Breath-work and Singing Workshops

-In these workshops we will learn some simple breathing and vocal techniques to reduce stress and anxiety in the body, boost our immune systems, build connections, and have fun!
-Molly will also teach some of her original arrangements including bespoke songs written for specific occasions and experiences.
+In these workshops Molly teaches simple breathing and vocal techniques to connect you to your body, calm your nervous system, boost your immune systems, and build connections.
+Molly will also teach some of her original arrangements to put into practice everything that is covered in the session.
 You don’t need to have any previous experience in music or singing.
 Everyone is welcome, and exercises will be simple and easy to learn.